litespeedtech/magento2-LiteSpeed_LiteMage/README.md

 The following steps assume that the Prerequisites mentioned above are met.

-1. Access a terminal as the Magento owner and cd to the Magento 2 root directory.
+1. Access a terminal as the Magento directory owner (e.g. "user1") and cd to the Magento 2 root directory.
+If logged in as root, do `su user1` first.
-  * Log in as user1
-  * su user1
-  * or Log in as root, su user1

-   Then cd into the Magento 2 root directory.
 2. Set the store to developer mode:

     ```